Super Bowl LIII: Time is a Flat Circle

 While Gisele’s husband winning yet another Super Bowl seemed to be as much of an eventuality as the previously mentioned robot takeover, the commercials during the Super Bowl continued being fresh and the topic of much conversation.
-There was strong recall of the ads amongst Numerator Insights panelists, and many said the ads made them think more positively of the brands.
+While there was strong recall of the ads among Numerator panelists, only 23% claimed that the ads made them think more positively of the brands.

 - Not sure what will haunt my dreams more, Mint Mobile’s chunky milk ad or Guillermo del Toro’s Scary Stories to Tell in the Dark trailer.